dipkasyap/DGSegmentedControl/README.md

  Custom Segmented Control that has Full Feature customization on need of customisation.

 # Usage
-1. Drag DGSegmentedControl foler in to your project.
+1. Drag DGSegmentedControl folder in to your project.

-2. Add UIView on story which will work as segmented control for you.
+2. Add UIView on storyboard which will work as segmented control for you.

-3. Assign DGSegmentedControl calss to that View from Identity Inspector
+3. Assign DGSegmentedControl class to that View from Identity Inspector

 4. Drag outlet to Your View Controller and access like in demo project.